scikit-hep/awkward/docs/user-guide/how-to-create-records.md

 )
 ```

-Names are for giving records [specialized behavior](how-to-specialize) through the {data}`ak.behavior` registry.
+Names are for giving records specialized behavior through the {data}`ak.behavior` registry (see the {data}`ak.behavior` reference documentation for details).
 These are like attaching methods to a class in the sense that all records with a particular name can be given Python properties and methods.

 ```{code-cell} ipython3
 class XYZRecord(ak.Record):